 However, if the tendon or ligament is completely torn, then surgery may be needed; there is no injection treatment that will work.

-At the New England Stem Cell Institute, we’re nationally recognized experts in non-surgical treatment of sprains & strains.
-Call us today for an appointment, or make an online request for an appointment.
+At the New England Stem Cell Institute, we’re nationally recognized experts in the non-surgical treatment of sprains and strains.
+Call us today for an appointment or make an online request for an appointment.